5dlabs/agent-docs/docs/.taskmaster/docs/task-5/task.md

 - Echo `MCP-Protocol-Version: 2025-06-18` on every response (success and error).

 2) Header Validation (Requests)
-- Content negotiation:
+- Content negotiation (JSON-only):
-  - Validate `Content-Type` is either `application/json` (POST JSON-RPC) or `text/event-stream` (SSE, reserved for future).
-Return 415 for unsupported types.
+  - `Content-Type` for POST MUST be `application/json`; return 415 for any other value.
-  - Validate `Accept` header when present: must include at least one of `application/json` (POST) or `text/event-stream` (SSE).
-Return 406 for unacceptable `Accept` values.
-For MVP, enforce `application/json` on POST.
+  - If `Accept` is present, it MUST include `application/json`; ignore `text/event-stream` even if present.
+Return 406 if `Accept` excludes `application/json`.
   - Provide dedicated extractor/types for protocol version, `Content-Type`, and `Accept` with clear error variants and IntoResponse implementations.

 3) Initialize Response and Session
 - `initialize` response must include `protocolVersion: "2025-06-18"`.